 All graduate students must maintain a quality point average of at least 3.00 to graduate and to remain in good standing.
 Graduate students who earn a 2.00-2.99 GPA during their first twelve semester hours will be in good standing, but will be placed on Academic Warning.
 Students whose GPA falls below 2.00 before earning twelve hours will be placed on Academic Probation and will be given nine additional hours in which to raise the GPA 3.00.
+Similarly, students whose GPA falls below 3.00 after attempting twelve or more semester hours of course work will be on Academic Probation and will be given nine additional hours in which to raise the GPA 4.00.
 Similarly, students whose GPA falls below 3.00 after attempting twelve or more semester hours of course work will be on Academic Probation and will be given nine additional hours in which to raise the GPA to 3.00.
 Students who fail to attain the 3.00 GPA during this probationary period are subject to Dismissal from their program.
 The Dean of the College, in conjunction with the specific program director, may elect to place a graduate student on Academic Suspension for specific deficiencies in achieving program outcomes for either one or two semesters.
 A suspended graduate student will be eligible to apply for readmission after the specified time period and upon meeting the conditions stated at the time of suspension.
 Students who earn two Fs will be dismissed from their program.
 Students who are dismissed from their program may apply for re-admission after four full academic semesters.